Khaled-Proof/kick-Some-Balls/README.md

 2-npm start

+3- open the application on port 9000. localhost:9000

 Added Some Tracking featuers:

 How many Games each Player played and mark won games with green, lost with red.